Hattix.co.uk PC Hardware Collection

 This board occupied that curious place at the low end of the high end.
 Intel's X38 chipset was the latest at the time and brought PCIe 2.0 to the LGA775 platform.
 The X38 was a version of Bearlake, which was variously enabled or disabled to become P31, G31, G33, P35, G35, Q33, Q35, X38, and X48.
 The Eaglelake series had no "high end" product, so X38 was renamed to X48 (and qualified officially to 1600 MHz FSB, though X38 had been doing it reliably) for reasons.

 Intel chipsets were a huge segmented mess even then, but that's not what we're here for.
 We're here for the Asus P5E.
-It is, even for the time, a bit of an unusual product.
+It was, even for the time, a bit of an unusual product.
 The "P5E" name is a little less flourishy than Asus was known for, and an awful lot of the options on this motherboard aren't fitted.

 On a tour of this board, we first start at the top, where the four phases of VRMs are under a small heatsink.
 Following the heatpipe round we pass a system fan connector and the EATX12V connector.
 Under this big silver heatsink are four more CPU VRM phases, the heatsink designed to be cooled by wash from the CPU heatsink, so bear this in mind.